saikatdas0790/learn-enough-css/README.md

 #### Layouts/layout templates
 - Anything in the `_layouts` directory get read by the engine looking for *Liquid* tags and other Jekyll formatting
 - One of the key parts of many Jekyll pages is *frontmatter*, which is metadata at the top of an HTML file (in YAML format) that identifies the kind of layout to be used, a page-specific title, etc.
+- If there is no frontmatter in a layout file, then it is a true layout, and it needs to have a full HTML page structure.
+If there is frontmatter, then the file is a layout template that can be built into other layouts, and it doesn’t need to have a full HTML page structure
+- Layouts are often the most base-level objects, defining a standard page with a `DOCTYPE, html/head/body` tags, `meta` tags, stylesheet links, JavaScript, etc., and they usually pull in includes like a site header or site footer
+- Layouts have the special ability to load content, like posts, using a generic Liquid tag that looks like this: `{{ content }}`

+#### Includes
+- Files in the `_includes` folder can have Jekyll magic even though they don’t need frontmatter, and these files are always intended to be built into something else
+- Includes tend to be little snippets of a site that get repeated on many pages, such as the *header* and *footer* or a standard set of social-media *links*

+#### Pages
+- Any other HTML file in the project directory is a page
+- If there is no frontmatter in the file it is a static page, and Jekyll magic will not work (Liquid tags go unprocessed)
+- If a page has frontmatter, though, it will need to specify a layout, and then all the Jekyll magic will be available

+#### Posts
+- Posts are self-contained pieces of content, such as blog posts or product details, that are saved as files in the `_posts` directory
+- Content like *blog posts* are typically organized by date, while other post content (like product descriptions) are organized based on other attributes into *collections*

+### Style Note: Style HTML5 elements with classes
+- To ensure maximum backwards compatibility, it’s not a good idea to target the newer HTML5 semantic elements like `header` and `nav` directly
+- When an old browser encounters new HTML tags, it sees them as regular `divs`, and any styles are ignored
+- To avoid this situation, it’s better to give such elements classes, and then target your styles at the classes

+### Positioning